Approximate string matching: Online versus offline

-Although very fast on-line techniques exist, their performance on large data is unacceptable.
+Although very fast online techniques exist, their performance on large data is disfavored.
 Text preprocessing or indexing makes searching dramatically faster.
 Today, a variety of indexing algorithms have been presented.
 Among them are suffix trees, metric trees and n-gram methods.

 A detailed survey of indexing techniques that allows one to find an arbitrary substring in a text is given by Navarro et al. A computational survey of dictionary methods (i.e., methods that permit finding all dictionary words that approximately match a search pattern) is given by Boytsov.

 Applications

 Common applications of approximate matching include spell checking.
 With the availability of large amounts of DNA data, matching of nucleotide sequences has become an important application.
 Approximate matching is also used in spam filtering.
 Record linkage is a common application where records from two disparate databases are matched.

 String matching cannot be used for most binary data, such as images and music.
 They require different algorithms, such as acoustic fingerprinting.

 A common command-line tool fzf is often used to integrate approximate string searching into various command-line applications.